 - Terrorism

-If your car is stolen and not recovered, your comprehensive coverage will cover the cost to replace your vehicle.
+If your car is stolen and not recovered, your comprehensive coverage will cover the cost of replacing your vehicle.
+The events covered by a comprehensive policy are sometimes called "acts of God" since they are incidents you generally have no control over.

 Feature | Collision Coverage | Comprehensive Coverage |